ABHModels/blacklamp/README.md

 rDisk: radial coordinate of the photons hitting the accretion disk
 III: Intensity at the given radial points on the accretion disk

+The output file can have more columns which are currently commented in the code:
 ED: emission angle of the photons at the emission point on the source
 HD: incident angle of the photons when they hit the accretion disk